-What better way to kick off soup season than with that old fan favorite, tomato?
+What better way to kick off winter comfort food season than with that old fan favorite, basic tomato soup?

 A truly great sendoff for even the most overripe of tomatoes, this vibrant soup is the perfect backdrop for cream, yogurt, grilled cheese, crackers, croutons, etc…but can also stand on its own.

 Basic Tomato Soup with Herb Puree–Tomato Soup From Scratch!

 Stewed, reduced tomatoes become a medium of sweet, tangy umami.
 Add some sautéed onions, some fat, and some time: and boom, you’ve got a delicious–and beautifully simple–soup.